cstanislawski/grafana-db-exporter/README.md

 Export your ClickOps'ed Grafana dashboards into the repository.

-## v1.0 requirements

-- List all dashboards within an organization ORG_ID,
-- export dashboards as json,
-- upload dashboards to SSH_URL git repository and create a PR based on BASE_BRANCH, to a path BASE_PATH,
-- push the branch to the repository only if there are changes.

 ## Usage

 `grafana-db-exporter` is a utility tool meant to be utilized either as a periodic job on a CI/CD pipeline, or as a Kubernetes CronJob.